Kays-R/Insurance_price_prediction/README.md

 1) Understanding the data
 2) Determining the importance of each variable/ Performing EDA
 3) Handling missing values
-4) As using Linear regression mode;
+4) As using Linear Regression model checking for assumptions
+5)